abenedetti27/email-regex-tutorial/Develop/gist-template.md

 While not explicitly defined in the email validation regex /^(a-z0-9_.-)+@([\da-z.-]+).([a-z.]{2,6})$/, understanding boundaries is crucial for refining the validation process.
 Word boundaries (\b) can be employed to ensure that the email address is distinct and not part of a larger string.
 Incorporating boundaries enhances the precision of the regex in identifying valid email addresses within a given context.

 ### Back-references
+Back-references, achieved through the use of \1, \2, etc., allow referencing previously captured groups within the regex.
+While not employed in this email validation example, back-references can be valuable in more complex patterns, enabling the validation of repeated sequences or ensuring consistency within the email address.

 ### Look-ahead and Look-behind
+Look-ahead (?=) and look-behind (?<=) assertions are powerful tools for refining the email validation process without including the asserted content in the match.
+While not utilized in /^(a-z0-9_.-)+@([\da-z.-]+).([a-z.]{2,6})$/, incorporating look-ahead and look-behind assertions can provide additional criteria for validating email addresses without altering the matched content.

 ## Author